wish-wg/webrtc-http-ingest-protocol/draft-ietf-wish-whip.md

 ~~~~~
 {: title="ICE restart request"}

-As the HTTP PATCH request sent by a WHIP client may be received out of order by the WHIP resource, the WHIP resource SHOULD keep track of the previous values of the ICE username fragment and client used by the WHIP client.
-If an HTTP PATCH request is received with a previously used ICE username fragment and password by the client, the WHIP endpoint SHALL NOT perform and ICE restart but reject the request with a 409 Conflict response instead.
+Given that in order to send new ICE candidates to the WHIP resource, the WHIP client needs to know the entity-tag associated to the ICE session, it MUST buffer any gathered candidates before the HTTP response to the initial PUT request or the PATCH request with the new entity-tag value is received.
+Once the entity-tag value is known the WHIP client SHOULD send a single aggregated HTTP PATCH request with all the ICE candidates it has buffered so far.

 ## WebRTC constraints